FernandaTaborda/real-world-app-exercises/README.md

+# Cypress Automation Testing with RWA
+The Real World App is a project developed by Cypress, it simulates a bank transfer to demonstrate the real use of Cypress test methods, standards and flows.
+Through test automation, also using the Cypress tool, this project performs login tests and money transfer between accounts.

+The general objective of the automated tests was described by LumesTack, the company where I am taking the "Quality Guardian" course, and the detailed test cases and their automation were developed by me.

+## Test cases
+To access the detailed test cases, go to the **casosDeTeste.pdf** file

+## Automated Testing
+To access automated tests, go to **cypress/tests/fernandaTabordaTest.cy.spec.js**

+---

 <p align="center">
   <!-- We use two SVGs here so that this displays correctly
     on Github.
 This might not look right in other Markdown previewers. -->